chikoYEAT/Generate_k-o/README.md

 # Generate K/O Game🕹️

-Welcome to the Generative K/O game repository!
+Welcome to the Generate K/O game repository!
 This repository contains the source code and assets for the game.

 ## About the Game
-Generative K/O is a fun and exciting game built in Unreal Engine.
+Generate K/O is a fun and exciting game built in Unreal Engine.
 Unfortunately, we haven't included the APK file for this game in this repository.
 However, we've provided a video and screenshots to give you a glimpse of the gameplay.

 ## Screenshots📸
 Here are some screenshots from the game: